Improve Model Readability by Eliminating Local Data Store Blocks

 Save the model to your working folder.

 On the Apps tab, click Model Transformer.
-Alternatively, on the MATLAB command prompt, type this command:

 In the Transformations folder, select the Eliminate data store blocks check.